Fabulang/stories/en/a2-midnight-helper.md

 "Ghost?" said the teacher.
 "Don't lie, Dennis.
 I know your older sister is giving you the answers."

 "My sister?" said Dennis.
 "She isn't helping me!
-It's---"
+It's ---"

 "Read this question, Dennis!" shouted the teacher.
 She was angry.